hellohaptik/docs_haptik/docs/bot-analytics/word-analysis.md

 Messages which received bot break messages and were repeated on the bot fall under this category.

 > Topics in Clustered and Unclustered sections are different.
 Under Clustered, only messages which have common words/phrases being repeated are created as a topic.
-But under Unclusteted, entire message should be repeated to create a topic.
+But under Unclustered, entire message should be repeated to create a topic.

 ## Word Cloud